karekezilionel/ProjectApi/README.md

 **How to Run Locally**

-Clone the repository:

-bash
-Copy
-Edit
-git clone <your-repo-url>
-cd <project-folder>
-Build the Docker image:
+1.Build the Docker image:

-bash
-Copy
-Edit
 docker build -t currency-converter .

-Run the container locally:
+2.Run the Docker container on your machine:

-bash
-Copy
-Edit
 docker run -d -p 8080:80 currency-converter

-Open your browser and navigate to:
+3.Open your browser and go to:

-arduino
-Copy
-Edit
 http://localhost:8080

+4.If deployed with HAProxy load balancer and multiple servers, open the load balancer URL or IP in your browser to access the app.

 **what i used**
 1.HTML,CSS,JAVASCRIPT